lee1313/hello-world/README.md

 # hello-world
+Hi People,

+My name is Lee.
 This is my first repository used to learn Javascript.
+I am determined to learn Javascript.